MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 5. Once the Microsoft Dynamics GP Add-in for Microsoft Word is installed, click Finish.
 6. Open Microsoft Word, select the Developer Tab, verify that the Microsoft Dynamics GP Templates group shows.

+ > [!NOTE]
+>The Microsoft Dynamics GP Add-in for Microsoft Word is User Profile specific.
+>Therefore, this add-in needs to be installed for each user that is going to be creating new Word templates and/or adding data sources and fields to existing Word templates.

 #### Developer Tab missing?
 If you are missing the Developer tab, right click in the black space within the ribbon > click "Customize the Ribbon"